 Run Time and Battery Life

-Battery life depends on the light’s battery type, the power of the system and the kind of bulbs in the light.
+Battery life depends on the light’s battery type, the power of the system and the kind of LEDs in the light.
 The product pages on REI.com provide comparative ratings.

 Most rechargeable units have multiple settings.
 This lets you switch between long-lasting, low-power light and bright, high-intensity light that drains battery power more quickly.
 Most systems let you select from a range of illumination levels.